EarthstormSoftware/EliteFIPServer/README.md

 ## Usage
 Use at own risk :)
-1. Download the zip file, uncompress it to a suitable location.
+1. Either Download the zip file and uncompress it to a suitable location, or build from source
+2. Copy the MatricIntegration.dll file from the Matric installtion folder to the Elite FIP Server folder
-2. Start Matric and connect a client.
+3. Start Matric and connect a client.
-3. Enable API Integration in Matric (Settings > API Integration > Enable 3rd party integration)
+4. Enable API Integration in Matric (Settings > API Integration > Enable 3rd party integration).
+Please note that PIN authorisation is no longer supported.
-4. Run the EliteFIPServer.exe file
+5. Run the EliteFIPServer.exe file
-5. By default, the server will connect to Matric and start parsing game data
+6. By default, the server will connect to Matric and start parsing game data

 ### Matric Authorisation
-On first run the Server will request authorisation to connect to Matric and prompt for the PIN.
-The PIN is provided by Matric in the authorisation window.
-Note it, and accept the auth request before entering the PIN into the Elite FIP Server prompt.
-The PIN will be saved for future use, and can be changed via the 'Settings' panel.
+Elite FIP Server v2 does not support Matric PIN authorisation.
+Please disable this in Matric.

-### Matric Client Id
+### Matric Clients
-On the first run, Elite FIP Server will default to using the first client in the client list, and this client is saved for future use so it will always be used if available, regardless of whether it is the first in the list.
-If on subsequent runs that client is not available, the first in the list will be used, but will not be saved.

-You can change the default client in the 'Settings' panel, using the Client Id string.
-A list of currently connected clients is provided and you can copy/paste the ID using the standard copy/paster hot keys.
-There is no mouse menu (yet).
+Elite FIP Server no longer restricts users to a single Matric Client device - all connected Matric clients will receive game state updates

 ### Immediate Start
 In the 'Settings' panel the Immediate Start option determines if the server will connect to Matric and start